 Note: Sheep are not known for their stunning intellect.

 Health Trend Buffs can actually cause themselves health issues (bloating, gas, poor thyroid function, and food intolerance).
 This is because they are not willing to consider that their healthy ‘Green Smoothie’ could be the cause of their new health complaint.

 YOU’RE NOT GOING TO GET HEALTHY BY TRYING TO KEEP UP WITH THE HEALTH JONES’S.

-Natural health isn’t as exciting as you’ve been lead to believe and in most cases it’s really quite basic + boring.
-In fact, you probably wouldn’t be that interested in it if it didn’t include exciting + exotic things like: green smoothies, general smoothies, smoothie bowls, chia seed-puddings, South American super-foods, ‘no sugar’ sweet-treats, fancy recipes + ingredients, with pretty pictures of all of the above.
+Natural health isn’t as exciting as you’ve been lead to believe and in most cases it’s really quite basic & boring.
+In fact, you probably wouldn’t be that interested in it if it didn’t include exciting and exotic things like: green smoothies, general smoothies, smoothie bowls, chia seed-puddings, South American super-foods, ‘no sugar’ sweet-treats, fancy recipes & ingredients, with pretty pictures of all of the above.

 Good health is a very individual thing.
 The more you try to eat like everyone else; to eat ‘cleanly’, and to go without certain things, the more you will end up trendy — but not healthy!

 For goodness sake if what you are currently doing isn’t enhancing your health — then ‘put your hand up’ quickly and admit that you don’t really know what you’re doing.
 Then go and visit a qualified and experienced Naturopath (I know a good one I can recommend 😉).
 Re-divert the money that you are spending on your trendy (expensive) ingredients and at your trendy (expensive) cafes, into discussing your health objectives with a trained professional — someone that knows a ‘thing-or-two’ about how the body works and doesn’t work.